Category Archives: IPO

 Who Is The Evil Genius Who Set This Up?

 None.
 There is no evil genius.
-It’s simply an unwelcome artifact of Silicon Valley history.
+It’s simply an unwelcome artifact of stock option law and Silicon Valley history.
 In olden days it took about 4 years for a startup to hit a liquidity event [4] [5].
 That’s why stock options vest over 4 years.
 It’s also why they expire after 10 years.
 All options need to have an expiration date and back in the day, 10 years approximated infinity [6].

 As employees, we benefit from the artifact of 4-year-vesting.
 However, if we’re not paying attention, we can get crushed by the artifact of 10-year expiration.